erikringsmuth/app-router/README.md

-## Polymer app-router
+## app-router gh-pages
 The code that powers the demo page [erikringsmuth.github.io/app-router](http://erikringsmuth.github.io/app-router).
+This is a great example of an `app-router` setup.